 If you’re struggling to find a career path that you will love, I would suggest you go out and learn as much as you can.
-Start with a self-reflection and then create a realistic, step by step plan.
-It all boils down to thinking about what makes you happy in life and working backwards to put together a list of future actions.
+Start with a self-reflection and then create a realistic, step-by-step plan.
+It all boils down to thinking about what makes you happy in life and working backward to put together a list of future actions.

 At the beginning, it was not easy narrowing down my ikigai but with time, I realised that I was the one, not anyone else, that had the power to make a change in my life.

 Now Monday mornings will never be the same again.